shaan2378/helloworld/README.md

 #helloworld
-We will start working on basics of C.
+We will start working on basics of Javascript.